-12.1.2.2 Standby Output
+12.1.3 Standby Output

-The 12VSB output shall be present when an AC input greater than the power supply turn on voltage is applied.
-There should be load sharing in the standby rail.
-Two PSU modules should be able to support 4A standby current.
+The 5VSB output is present when an AC input greater than the power supply turn on voltage is applied.

-12.1.2.3 Voltage Regulation
+12.1.3.1 Voltage Regulation

-The power supply output voltages must stay within the following voltage limits when operating at steady state and dynamic loading conditions.
+The power supply output voltages stay within the following voltage limits when operating at steady state and dynamic loading conditions.
 These limits include the peak-peak ripple/noise.
 These shall be measured at the output connectors.